Fast Monocular Hand Pose Estimation on Embedded Systems: RELATED WORK

 \section{RELATED WORK}

-\subsection{Coordinate Regression-based Approaches}
+\subsection{Coordinate Regression-Based Approaches}

 FreiHAND \cite{zimmermann2019freihand} proposed the first large-scale, multi-view, and 3D annotated real dataset, wherein a Convolutional Neural Network (CNN) was trained \cite{zimmermann2019freihand}.
-Subsequently, this framework could predict hand poses from the incoming RGB images with certain ability of generalization.
+Subsequently, this framework could predict hand poses from the incoming RGB images with a certain ability of generalization.
 NSRM \cite{chen2020nonparametric} adopted a cascaded multi-task architecture aiming to jointly learn the hand structure and its landmarks' representation \cite{chen2020nonparametric}.
 A novel CNN with a ``self-attention" module was proposed in \cite{santavas2020attention}.
-This network had only 1.9 million parameters making it capable of deployment on embedded systems. `MediaPipe Hands" \cite{zhang2020mediapipe} first determines the position of hands with a palm detector, and then inputs the bounding-box containing hands to the landmark model to directly regress 21 2.5D hand landmarks.
+This network is lightweight and is capable of deployment on embedded systems.
+A deep regression network, combined with a specific label distribution learning network, is proposed to learn hand landmarks from 3D point cloud \cite{xu20203d}. ``MediaPipe Hands" \cite{zhang2020mediapipe} first determines the position of hands with a palm detector and then inputs the bounding-box containing hands to the landmark model to regress 21 2.5D hand landmarks directly.

-\subsection{Heatmap Regression-based Approaches}
+\subsection{Heatmap Regression-Based Approaches}